doughazell/ai/README.md

 * Maths is a Complex Number of natural language

 ### Query-Key-Value
-* Transformer is a tokenized, n-dimensionally recursive, arithmetic of natural language
+* Transformer is a Huffman tokenized, n-dimensionally recursive, arithmetic of natural language
 * Query + Key are all tokens so the different names for Transformer is probably a legacy of [Neural Network translation](https://arxiv.org/abs/1409.0473) theory
 * Many blogs indicate the heads are parallel rather than sequentional like [Bert](https://github.com/doughazell/ai/blob/main/huggingface/BertQA.jpeg)
   * The [Transformer](https://arxiv.org/abs/1706.03762v1) paper also indicates parallel rather then seqentional, "On each of these projected versions of